-We would like to thank our retiring Chair Laurel Tien as well as Secretary Heather-jane Robertson for all their years of service to Semiahmoo Arts.
+We would like to thank retiring board member Pat Higinbotham and wish her well with her new practice that incorporates art therapy and creative play with companionship for people with Alzheimer’s.
+We also would like to thank retiring Chair Laurel Tien as well as Secretary Heather-jane Robertson for their years of service to Semiahmoo Arts.
 Their hard work and dedication have been integral to the important advances we have made as a Society.

 Board of Directors